 Liria Ropolo General PsychologistBSc (Hons), MPsych (Clinical), MAPS

 Liria provides therapy to adults.
 Her special interest areas include Anxiety, Depression, workplace and life stress, self-esteem and confidence, grief and loss, relationship issues, self-defeating thoughts and behaviours, life adjustments and Borderline Personality Disorder.
 Liria particularly enjoys working with Spanish-speaking people, university students and older adults.
-Liria works on Tuesdays and Wednesdays.
+Liria works on Tuesday and Wednesday each week.

 Liria says: “My aim is to work collaboratively with clients to identify and explore their inner strengths and resources to assist them in achieving their full potential.
 I use different approaches, such as Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Schema Therapy, Solution-Focussed Therapy and Motivational Interviewing within a Person-Centred framework.
 I provide a supportive environment and unconditional positive regard to every individual."

 Lauren provides therapy to adults.
 Her special interest areas include Anxiety, Depression, trauma, phobias, Adjustment Disorders, relationship difficulties, perinatal and post-natal mental health, self-esteem and self-compassion difficulties, grief and stress management.
 Lauren particularly enjoys working with people struggling with feelings of vulnerability, difficulties with trust and feelings of shame.
 Lauren works from Monday to Thursday each week.